DETERMAai/determa-demo-action/README.md

 # DETERMA

-A minimal runtime execution integrity experiment.
+> Execution validity is not permanent.
+It depends on the system state at the moment of execution.

 ---

-## What this project demonstrates
+## A minimal runtime proof system for state-aware execution integrity

-DETERMA shows a simple but important idea:
+DETERMA demonstrates a simple but critical failure mode in automated systems:

-> A system action approved in one runtime state may become invalid if the system changes before execution is repeated.
+> An approval made in one system state may become invalid when the system changes before execution is repeated.

 ---

-## Core Problem
+## ⚡ The Core Insight

-In automated systems:

-- decisions are made based on current system state
-- execution may happen later
-- the system state can change in between

-This creates a mismatch between:
-- what was approved
+Most systems assume:

-- and what is still valid
+> “If it was approved once, it is still valid later.”

+DETERMA shows why this assumption breaks in dynamic environments.

 ---

-## What DETERMA does
+## 🔍 What it does (in one flow)

-This project implements a minimal, reproducible flow that demonstrates this mismatch:

-1. A change is requested
+- A system change is approved
-2. The system captures the current state
+- The current runtime state is recorded
-3. The change is executed once
+- The change is executed once
-4. The system state changes over time (drift)
+- The system state evolves (drift)
-5. A replay of the same change is attempted
+- The same execution is attempted again
-6. The system detects that the state has changed
+- The system detects state mismatch
-7. The replay is blocked
+- The replay is blocked
-8. A proof record is generated explaining why
+- A verifiable proof is generated

 ---

-## Key Idea

-> Execution is only valid if the system state matches the state at the time of approval.

-When the system changes, previous approvals may no longer apply.
+## 🧠 Why it matters

+In AI systems, automation pipelines, and distributed infrastructure:

+- state changes constantly
+- approvals are often reused
+- execution is assumed to remain valid

+DETERMA makes this gap visible and testable.

 ---

-## Output

-Each run produces a simple proof record containing:

-- system state at approval time
-- system state at replay time
+## 📦 What you get

-- execution identifier
+- reproducible governed execution flow
-- authorization reference
+- runtime snapshot capture
-- invalidation reason (if applicable)
+- deterministic replay invalidation

-This allows verification of why an execution was accepted or rejected.
+- verifiable execution proof artifacts

 ---

-## Why this matters

-Modern systems (automation, AI agents, distributed services) often assume:

-> If something was approved, it remains valid.

-This project shows why that assumption can fail in dynamic systems.

----

-## How to run
+## 🧪 Try it

 ```bash
 python scripts/demo_governed_flow.py